r-hub/blog/content/post/2020-04-15-retry/index.Rmd

 * [trying to keep up-to-date using one or several communication channel(s)](https://masalmon.eu/2019/01/25/uptodate/);

-* spreading the word about cool features which is more or less what this post does;
+* spreading the word about cool features which is more or less what this post does, and what Sharla Gelfand does in her great ["Sharing two #rstats functions, most days." tweets whose content is gathered in a GitHub repository](https://github.com/sharlagelfand/twofunctionsmostdays/);

 Of course, "deeply educating yourself" takes time one doesn't necessarily have and which no one should feel guilty about.
 Sometimes you'll re-implement something that already exists elsewhere, and it's fine!

-Lastly, you might even want to create your own better version, which is obviously neat. :slight_smile:
+Lastly, you might even want to create your own better version, which is obviously neat. :sunglasses:

 ### How to help users of your package not reinvent the wheel

 As the developer of a package, you might help users find useful features by... working on its docs.
 A good time investment could be to create a [`pkgdown`](https://pkgdown.r-lib.org/) website with a [well-organized reference index](https://pkgdown.r-lib.org/articles/pkgdown.html#reference-1).

+Furthermore, some features could be added to your package if they're often implemented downstream.

 ## Conclusion

 In this post we've presented useful functions implementing retries for API packages in `httr` and `crul`.
-We've also discussed ways to
+We've also discussed ways to not miss such useful shortcuts for one's code, mostly by learning more about existing R packages, whilst acknowledging such exploration takes time.
+What's _your_ favorite lesser known package gem?